Josh Predovich Celebrates 20th Anniversary

 In his free time, Josh and his wife Gina like to golf, go to concerts and enjoy good food.

 He especially likes to end his day with his cat Zora napping on his lap.
-Check out sweet Zora and a recent lighting design side-project doodle at right.
+Check out sweet Zora and a recent lighting design side-project doodle below.